btschwertfeger/kraken-infinity-grid/tests/integration/README.md

-# Integration and System TEsts
+# Integration and System Tests

 This directory contains integration and system tests for the project.
 They mainly focus on mocking the external dependencies (python-kraken-sdk) in order